janlelis/unicode-emoji/README.md

 2) Minimally-qualified RGI Emoji ZWJ sequence (lacks Emoji Presentation Selectors, but not in the first Emoji character)
 3) Unqualified RGI Emoji ZWJ sequence (lacks Emoji Presentation Selector, including in the first Emoji character).
 Unqualified Emoji include all basic Emoji in Text Presentation (see column 11/12).
 4) Non-RGI Emoji ZWJ sequence
-5) Valid Region made from pair of Regional Indicators
+5) Valid Region made from a pair of Regional Indicators
-6) Any Region made from pair of Regional Indicators
+6) Any Region made from a pair of Regional Indicators
 7) RGI Flag Emoji Tag Sequences (England, Scotland, Wales)
-8) Valid Flag Emoji Tag Sequences (any known sub-division)
+8) Valid Flag Emoji Tag Sequences (any known subdivision)
-9) Any Flag Emoji Tag Sequences (any tag sequence)
+9) Any Emoji Tag Sequences (any tag sequence with any base)
 10) Basic Default Emoji Presentation Characters or Text characters with Emoji Presentation Selector
 11) Basic Default Text Presentation Characters or Basic Emoji with Text Presentation Selector
 12) Non-Emoji (unqualified) keycap